dskinnion/Gov1347_Blog/posts/3_Blog_Post_Poll.md

 ![Electoral Vote Map](../figures/Poll_EV_map.png)

 Note that for the missing states above, I filled in their predicted winner with the party they voted for in 2016.
 (These were all pretty decisive victories, so I feel comfortable doing so -- If these were less decisive, I would have left these out).
+Biden is predicted to win most key battleground states: Michigan, Wisconsin, New Hampshire, Pennsylvania, Ohio, North Carolina, Virginia, Florida, and Arizona.
+Trump is predicted to win Iowa and Georgia.

 This gives us the following electoral breakdown: